 Base Indicators Academically Acceptable Recognized Exemplary

-Spring 2010 TAKS Meet passing standard Meet 80% passing Meet 90% passing
+Spring 2011 TAKS Meet passing standard Meet 80% passing Meet 90% passing

-All students and each for each subject = 00/ standard for each standard for each
+All students and each for each subject standard for each standard for each

 student group that meets Reading/ELA 70% subject subject

-minimum size criteria: African American Writing Social Studies 70% 70% OR
+minimum size criteria: Writing 70%

+African American Social Studies 70% OR

-Hispanic Mathematics 70% 60% OK .
+Hispanic Mathematics 65%

-White Science 55% Meet 75% passing
+White Science 60% Meet 75% passing

-Econ Disadvantaged OR 0070 standard and meet
+Econ Disadvantaged OR standard and meet

 Meet required required

 improvement improvement

+1

-Completion Rate Meet 75% comple tion Meets 85% Meet 95% completion
+Completion Rate Meet 75% complet tion Meets 85% Meet 95% completion

-Class of 2009 rate standard completion rate rate standard
+Class of 2010 rate standard completion rate rate standard

 All students and each standard

 student group that meets OR

 minimum size criteria: OR

 African American Meet required

 Hispanic improvement Meets 80% and

 White required

 Econ improvement

 Disadvantaged

-Annual Dropout Rate 2008-09 All students and each Meet 1.8% dropout rate standard Meet 1.8% dropout rate standard Meet 1.8% dropout rate standard student group that meets OR OR OR minimum size criteria: Meets Required Meets Required Meets Required Improvement Improvement Improvement African American Hispanic White Econ Disadvantaged Additional Provisions Academically Doognized Evennlen Additional Provisions Acceptable Recognized Exemplary Exceptions Applied if the district or campus would be Applied if the district or Applied if the district or campus would be Academically campus would be Recognized due to Unacceptable solely due to not meeting the Academically Acceptable due to not meeting Exemplary TAKS Academically Acceptable not meeting criteria.
-Other criteria TAKS criteria.
-Other Recognized TAKS provisions must be criteria provisions must be met. criteria.
-Other criteria provisions must be met. met.
+Annual Dropout Rate 2009-10 Meet 1.6% dropout rate standard Meet 1.6% dropout rate standard Meet 1.6% dropout rate standard All students and each Staridard Tate Standard Tale Standard student group that meets OR OR OR minimum size criteria: Meets Required Meets Required Meets Required Improvement Improvement Improvement African American Hispanic White Econ Disadvantaged Additional Provisions Academically Recognized Exemplary Additional Flovisions Acceptable Recognized Exciliplary Exceptions Applied if the district or Applied if the district Applied if the district campus would be or campus would be or campus would be Academically Academically Recognized due to Unacceptable solely due Acceptable due to not meeting to not meeting the not meeting Exemplary TAKS Academically Acceptable TAKS criteria.
+Other Recognized TAKS criteria.
+Other criteria criteria.
+Other criteria provisions must be criteria provisions must provisions must be met. be met. met. illet.
 Check for Academically Does not apply to A district with a A district with a Unacceptable Campuses Academically Acceptable campus rated campus rated (District Only) districts.
-Academically Academically , Unacceptable cannot Unacceptable cannot be Recognized. be Exemplary.
-Check for Underreported Does not apply to A district that A district that Students (District only) Academically Acceptable underreports more underreports more districts. than 150 students or than 150 students or more than 4.0% of its more than 4.0% of its prior year students prior year students cannot be rated cannot be rated Recognized.
+Academically Academically Unacceptable cannot Unacceptable cannot be Recognized. be Exemplary.
+Check for Underreported Does not apply to A district that A district that Students (District only) Academically Acceptable underreports more underreports more districts. than 150 students or more than 3.0% of its than 150 students or more than 3.0% of its prior year students prior year students cannot be rated cannot be rated Recognized.
 Exemplary.
+1